SOTASHE/MappingCrisis/README.md

 Reeact.js - Node.js Full-stack mapping crisis app

-- Users you can add crisis in their location and report, also share with other users.
+- Users can add crisis in their location and report, also share with other users.

 #stack
 - React hooks,